Scout Lake

 Road access: Any passenger vehicle

-Day-use fees: Yes or Interagency Senior/Access/Military Pass
+Day-use fees: Yes, or Interagency Senior/Access/Military Pass

-Restrictions: Dogs are prohibited at Scout Lake
+Dogs: Dogs are prohibited at Scout Lake

 Elevation: 3,700 ft (1,128 m)